Albus Changes the World

-Kaiten no Albus (廻天のアルバス, Kaiten no Arubasu) is a Japanese manga series written by Akihisa Maki and illustrated by Miki Yatsubo.
+Albus Changes the World (廻天のアルバス, Kaiten no Arubasu) is a Japanese manga series written by Akihisa Maki and illustrated by Miki Yatsubo.
 It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since May 2024.
-As of September 2025, the manga's individual chapters have been collected into six volumes.
+As of May 2026, the manga's individual chapters have been collected into eight volumes.

 Plot

 In the Kingdom of Ardelia, a ceremony to commemorate the hero is being held, but the hero Albus skips it and instead picks up a priestess named Fiona in front of the castle gates and the two begin their journey together.
 Albus tells Fiona that he has a power that allows time to rewind to the day he departed as a hero when he dies.

 Three years and six months later, having made the necessary preparations to defeat the demon lord, the two enter the demon lord's castle and are successful in defeating him.
 Shortly afterwards, Fiona awakens as the next demon lord, and Albus is fatally wounded.
 Before dying, Albus defeats Fiona and uses the ultimate dimensional magic to rewind time.

 The demon lord uses a human body as a vessel and, even if defeated, can revive by taking over the body of another human.
 In order to prevent Fiona from becoming the demon lord, Albus begins a new journey to defeat the demon lord as fast as possible.